Example: Cleaning up a CSV file

 def self.validate_comment(text, max_length: 1000)

-# Clean the input text
+# Clean up the input text

 cleaned_text = text

-.gsub(/\r\n|\r|\n/, ' ') # Convert newlines to spaces
+.gsub(/\r\n|\r|\n/, ' ') # Turn newlines into spaces

 .gsub(/\s+/, ' ') # Normalize spaces

-.strip # Remove leading/trailing whitespace
+.strip # Trim leading/trailing whitespace

-# Perform validations
+# Run your validations

 raise ValidationError, 'Comment cannot be empty' if cleaned_text.empty?